-The importance of a vertex in a graph can be quantified using centrality measures.
-In this paper we deal with the percolation centrality, a measure relevant in applications where graphs are used to model a contagious process in a network (e.g., disease transmission or misinformation spreading).
+ACM ISBN 978-1-4503-7998-4/20/08...\$15.00 https://doi.org/10.1145/3394486.3403235 centrality, a measure relevant in applications where graphs are used to model a contagious process in a network (e.g., disease transmission or misinformation spreading).
 Centrality measures can be defined in terms of local properties, such as the vertex degree, or global properties, such as the betweenness centrality or the percolation centrality.
 The betweenness centrality of a vertex v, roughly speaking, is the fraction of shortest paths containing v as an intermediate vertex.
 The percolation centrality generalizes the betweenness centrality by allowing weights on the shortest paths, and the weight of a shortest path depends on the disparity between the degree of contamination of the two end vertices of such path.

 The study of the percolation phenomenon in a physical system was introduced by [6] in the context of the passage of a fluid in a medium.
-In graphs, percolation centrality was proposed by Piraveenan et al (2013) [12], where the medium are the vertices of a graph G and each vertex v in G has a percolation state (reflecting the "degree of contamination" of v).
+In graphs, percolation centrality was proposed by Piraveenan et. al (2013) [13], where the medium are the vertices of a graph G and each vertex v in G has a percolation state (reflecting the "degree of contamination" of v).
 The percolation centrality of v is a function that depends on the topological connectivity and the states of the vertices of G (the appropriate formal definitions are given in Section 2).

-The best known algorithms that exactly compute the betweenness centrality for every vertex of a graph depends on computing all its shortest paths [13] and, consequently, the same applies to the computation of percolation centrality.
-The best known algorithm for this task for weighted graphs runs in time $O\left(n^3/2^{c\sqrt{\log n}}\right)$ , for some constant c [18].
-Currently it is a central open problem in graph theory whether this problem can be solved in $O(n^{3-c})$ , for any c > 0 and the hypothesis that there is no such algorithm is used in hardness arguments in some works[1, 2].
-In the particular case of sparse graphs, which are common in applications, the complexity of the exact computation for the betweenness centrality can be improved to $O(n^2)$ .
+The best known algorithms that exactly compute the betweenness centrality for every vertex of a graph depends on computing all its shortest paths [14] and, consequently, the same applies to the computation of percolation centrality.
+The best known algorithm for this task for weighted graphs runs in time $O\left(n^3/2^{c\sqrt{\log n}}\right)$, for some constant c [19].
+Currently it is a central open problem in graph theory whether this problem can be solved in $O(n^{3-c})$, for any c > 0 and the hypothesis that there is no such algorithm is used in hardness arguments in some works[1, 2].
+In the particular case of sparse graphs, which are common in applications, the complexity of the exact computation for the betweenness centrality can be improved to $O(n^2)$.
 However, the same is not known to be the true for percolation centrality and no subcubic algorithm is known even in such restricted scenario.

-The present paper uses techniques developed in the work of Riondato and Kornaropoulos (2016) [13] and Riondato and Upfal (2018) [14] on betweenness centrality.
-A main theme in their work is the fact that for large scale graphs, even algorithms with time complexity that scales quadratically are inefficient in practice and high-quality approximations obtained with high confidence are usually sufficient in real world applications.
+The present paper uses techniques developed in the work of Riondato and Kornaropoulos (2016) [14] and Riondato and Upfal (2018) [15] on betweenness centrality.
+A main theme in their work is the fact that for large scale graphs, even algorithms that have cubic time complexity are inefficient in practice and high-quality approximations obtained with high confidence are usually sufficient in real-world applications.
 The authors observe that keeping track of the exact centrality values, which may change continuously, provides little information gain.
-So the idea is to sample a subset of all shortest paths in the graph so that, for given $0 < \epsilon, \delta \leq 1$ , they obtain values within $\epsilon$ from the exact value with probability $1 - \delta$ [13].
+So the idea is to sample a subset of all shortest paths in the graph so that, for given $0 < \epsilon, \delta < 1$, they